hello.

 right.
 Uhmm.
 Ok.
 Yeah.
 I'm not really sure I see the connection.
 But...

-[David:] ...well...and what we mean to say is that the elements of are inadequate, much like the atom depiction.
-But this is what we you know?
+[David:] ...well...and what we mean to say is that the elements of are inadequate, much the atom depiction.
+But this is what we have you know?
 It helps us the idea.

 mmhmm.
 Mmhmm.
 Uhmm.
 Ok.
 Uh.
-Tell...ok...what's the deal with little songs between the real...you know, the real songs?
+Tell...ok...what's the with these little songs between the real...you know, the real songs?
 Like are they significant?
-Uhmm...is there like a theme of the Or are they creating space? what's...going on there?
+Uhmm...is like a theme of the album?
+Or are they creating Like what's...going on there?

 uhmm.
 I don't...

 [Andy:] ok.
 Uhmm.
-So you know I hear this really spectacular ending to... to the record is true?
+So you I hear there's this really spectacular ending to... to the record is true?

 [David:] have to wait and see on that.